skgajawada/skgajawada.github.io/README.md

 This repository hosts the source and resources associated with my personal academic portfolio.

-It is an evolving project in which **academic information, teaching resources, projects, certifications, documents, and other materials** are being added and developed progressively.
+It is an evolving project in which academic information, teaching resources, projects, certifications, documents, and other materials are being added and developed progressively.

----

-## 🙏 Acknowledgements

-- **Indian Institute of Technology (ISM) Dhanbad**
-- Open-source community and contributors
-- GitHub and GitHub Pages

 ---